cognitivesleep/cognitivesleep.github.io/README.md

 Upon hearing it, your sole task is to, if confronted with any problem or issue during this time, go to your playback device and click on the "add to playlist" icon, in order to keep a record of both the song and the time it was played at.

 Now, before you've gone to sleep, it is important to set your phone or laptop on a level surface near your bed, which in turn should be connected to the SMCS.
-This will read your brain activity during sleep to determine your sleep stage, and it will automatically begin playing your saved playlist once it detects you´ve entered slow-wave sleep (SWS).
+This will read your brain activity during sleep to determine your sleep stage, and it will automatically begin playing your saved playlist once it detects you've entered slow-wave sleep (SWS).

 ### Why is the SWS phase recommended?